-No. All applicants are considered first for proselyting missions.
-Young men and women who are unable to be called as proselyting missionaries for health reasons will be called as service missionaries.
-If an applicant is called as a service missionary, the call is from the prophet, and the service is tailored to the applicant’s unique talents, skills, and gifts and the local environment.
+No. All applicants are considered first for teaching missions.
+Young men and women whose circumstances are best suited for a service mission will be called as service missionaries.
+If an applicant is called as a service missionary, the call is from the prophet, and the service is tailored to the applicant’s unique talents, skills, and gifts and to the local environment.

-Young men and young women who are unable to serve a full-time proselyting mission are called to be service missionaries.
-This assessment is made either during the missionary recommendation process or after an individual serves a portion of a proselyting mission and returns home before the expected completion date.
+Young men and young women whose circumstances are best suited for a service mission are called to be service missionaries.
+This assessment is made either during the missionary recommendation process or after an individual serves a portion of a teaching mission and returns home before the expected completion date.
 A service missionary is called by the Lord through His prophet to serve in an environment uniquely tailored to his or her talents, skills, and gifts.

 Service missionaries serve at approved community charitable organizations (such as food banks, refugee services, shelters), Church operations (such as storehouses, canneries, temples, seminaries and institutes), or in assignments from their local Church leaders.